Survival Fishing Tin

 Survival Fishing Tin Assembled

 A human can survive for 1-3 months without food!
 That’s cool in a weird way.
 Unfortunately, it takes a massive psychological toll on people.
 Most would probably panic.
-While there is nothing to panic over with a short-term situation, it is comforting physically and mentally to be able to source some additional food.
+While there is nothing to panic over in short-term survival scenarios, it is comforting physically and mentally to be able to source some additional food.

 Components of the Survival Fishing Tin